batocera-linux/batocera.linux/batocera-Changelog.md

 - Light gun support for GUN4IR (was partial in v35)
 - RG552 updated to kernel 6.1 (Thanks Maccraft123 and brooksytech)
 - RG552 adding mesa3d and wayland support
+- General tweaks for the Sinden Lightgun
+    - Default camera settings changed to recommended : exposure to -7; brightness to 120; contrast to 60
+    - Border mode : auto is NORMAL (always shown); IN-GAME ONLY; HIDDEN (always off)
+    - Border frame : auto is now MEDIUM with a thicker line; THIN and MEDIUM don't have outerframe anymore; BIG has outerframe
+    - Recoil : DISABLE option added
 ### Updated
 - pcsx2 to v1.7.3292
 - alsa to 1.2.8